 Wishlist#

-By adopting open-source best practices, we hope Ocetrac will grow into a widely used, community-driven project.
+By adopting open-source best practices, we hope Ocetrac will grow into a widely used, community-driven and community-owned project.
 We anticipate Ocetrac will have broad applications in geoscience and are excited to see it used in other domains besides oceanography.

 If you have an idea, open an issue on the Ocetrac GitHub repository and let us know!
 See our Contribution Guide to get involved.